All Episodes

 There are those attempting to get rid of that little problem of having to listen to opposing viewpoints that embarrass them because the opposing viewpoints happen to be right.

-Uh staying on this for just a little longer.
+Staying on this for just a little longer.

-You all you know the group Code Pink.
+You know the group Code Pink.

-Um they defaced the military recruitment office in Berkeley, California.
+They defaced the military recruitment office in Berkeley, California.

-And in it he said, While the protest that you staged in front of my office on Wednesday, September 26th was an exercise of your constitutional rights, the messages that you left behind were insulting, untrue, and ultimately misdirected.
+And in it, he said, while the protest that you staged in front of my office on Wednesday, September 26th, was an exercise of your constitutional rights, the messages that you left behind were insulting, untrue, and ultimately misdirected.

 Additionally, from the comments quoted in the Berkeley Daily Planet article, it's clear you have no idea what it is that I do here.